Mark-Hopkins-at-Williams/babylm/experiments/gpt2_concat/README.md

 all-base-norm-rarity-log-rarity:
 - sort all bse datasets based on new metric for comparison sake

+all-indv-norm-rarity-log-rarity:
+- each dataset seperately soretd based on the new metric

 Run the following on Appa:
     sbatch train_gpt2_concatenation_ss.sh